-This appeal is from final order and decree entered in an action instituted by the First National Bank of *662 Atlanta, asking for direction and construction of wills, as executor under the will of Winifred Bird Hopkins, and as trustee under Item VII of the will of Herbert Ziegler Hopkins.
-Appellant Warner is the court-appointed class representative for all unknown natural born persons, born and unborn, who have, or may have, or who may claim an interest in the estate of Winifred Bird Hopkins or in the trust under Item VII of the will of Herbert Ziegler Hopkins.
+This appeal is from a final order and decree entered in an action instituted by the First National Bank of *662 Atlanta, asking for direction and construction of wills, as executor under the will of Winifred Bird Hopkins, and as trustee under Item VII of the will of Herbert Ziegler Hopkins.
+Appellant Warner is the court-appointed class representative for all unknown natural born persons, bom and unborn, who have, or may have, or who may claim an interest in the estate of Winifred Bird Hopkins or in the trust under Item VII of the will of Herbert Ziegler Hopkins.
 Appellants Herbert Ziegler Hopkins, Jr. and his three children, Marion Bird Hopkins, Margaret Tyler Hopkins, and Michael Hopkins, are the son and natural grandchildren of Winifred Bird Hopkins and Herbert Ziegler Hopkins.
 The issues raised by the two appeals are identical and will be decided together.

-Herbert Ziegler Hopkins executed his will on May 3, 1960, and died on December 22, 1961.
+Herbert Ziegler Hopkins executed his will on May 3, 1960, and died on December 22,1961.
 Item VII of that will directed that the residue of his estate be held in trust, with the income payable to his wife, Winifred Bird Hopkins, for life and then to be paid to his two children, Herbert Z. Hopkins, Jr. and Helen Hopkins Mizell, for their lives.
-Item VII further provided that, "should either such child not be living on the date of payment of such income, but leave a descendant or descendants surviving, then such descendant or descendants shall receive, per stirpes, the share of income of their deceased parent ..."
-After the death of the testator's wife, son and daughter, one-third of the residue is directed to be paid to the Metropolitan Foundation of Atlanta, the remaining two-thirds to be "divided among the descendants, per stirpes, living at the time of division, of each deceased child of mine, but if a child of mine should leave no such descendant or descendants, the part that would have gone to that child shall be added to the share for the descendants of the other child of mine ..."
+Item VII further provided that, "should either such child not be living on the date of payment of such income, but leave a descendant or descendants'surviving, then such descendant or descendants shall receive, per stirpes, the share of income of their deceased parent. . .”
+After the death of the testator’s wife, son and daughter, one-third of the residue is directed to be paid to the Metropolitan Foundation of Atlanta, the remaining two-thirds to be "divided among the descendants, per stirpes, living at the time of division, of each deceased child of mine, but if a child of mine should leave no such descendant or descendants, the part that would have gone to that child shall be added to the share for the descendants of the other child of mine. . .”

 At the time of the execution of the will and at the time of his death, testator’s son was married with three children and testator’s daughter was married but had no children.
 Subsequently, testator’s daughter adopted a son, Glenn Tyler Mizell.

 Winifred Bird Hopkins executed her will on January 22, 1966, and died on November 2, 1969.
-In Item V thereof, the testatrix attempted to equalize her *663 daughter's adopted child or children to the extent that said child or children were not included in the will of her husband by providing, "I wish, to the degree hereafter set forth, to equalize Glenn Tyler Mizell and any other child or children that Helen may adopt, before I die, on a per capita basis with certain children of my son Herbert Z. Hopkins, Jr., insofar as concerns the provisions of Item VII(b) and Item VII(c)(ii) of the will of my husband; and therefore, if it is determined as a matter of law by the opinion of counsel for my estate or through appropriate court proceeding that Glenn Tyler Mizell does not share in the benefits under the will of my husband as would a child of Helen by blood, then I direct that the trust in this Item V shall become effective ..."
-If it is determined that adopted children are to take equally with natural born children under Item VII of Herbert Ziegler Hopkins' will, the residue of Winifred Bird Hopkins' estate is to be distributed, pursuant to Item VI of her will, outright and equally to her son Herbert and daughter Helen.
+In Item V thereof, the testatrix attempted to equalize her *663 daughter’s adopted child or children to the extent that said child or children were not included in the will of her husband by providing, "I wish, to the degree hereafter set forth, to equalize Glenn Tyler Mizell and any other child or children that Helen may adopt, before I die, on a per capita basis with certain children of my son Herbert Z. Hopkins, Jr., insofar as concerns the provisions of Item VII(b) and Item VII(c)(ii) of the will of my husband; and therefore, if it is determined as a matter of law by the opinion of counsel for my estate or through appropriate court proceeding that Glenn Tyler Mizell does not share in the benefits under the will of my husband as would a child of Helen by blood, then I direct that the trust in this Item V shall become effective...”
+If it is determined that adopted children are to take equally with natural born children under Item VII of Herbert Ziegler Hopkins’ will, the residue of Winifred Bird Hopkins’ estate is to be distributed, pursuant to Item VI of her will, outright and equally to her son Herbert and daughter Helen.

 The trial court held that adopted persons were included in the class of descendants as beneficiaries under the trust in Item VII of the will of Herbert Ziegler Hopkins.
-It further held that the term "per stirpes" as contained in the will of Herbert Ziegler Hopkins should be given its technical meaning so that any distribution would be effected by a division of property into two parts, one part to vest in Herbert Z. Hopkins, Jr., or his descendants and the other part to vest in Helen H. Mizell or her descendants; and that the contingent trust set forth in Item V of the will of Winifred Bird Hopkins need not be established.
+It further held that the term "per stirpes” as contained in the will of Herbert Ziegler Hopkins should be given its technical meaning so that any distribution would be effected by a division of property into two parts, one part to vest in Herbert Z. Hopkins, Jr., or his descendants and the other part to yest in Helen H. Mizell or her descendants; and that the contingent trust set forth in Item V of the will of Winifred Bird Hopkins need not be established.
 We affirm.

 We find it more logical to assume that a testator intends for the law in effect on the date of his death to control the disposition of his property under his will.
 Therefore, we now hold that in Georgia, in the absence of an express contrary intention, a will is to be construed according to the law in effect at the testator’s death.
 Brown, insofar as it is inconsistent with this opinion, is disapproved.